The Usual Suspects: Filming

 The stolen emeralds were real gemstones on loan for the film.

 Singer spent an 18-hour day shooting the underground parking garage robbery.
 According to Byrne, by the next day Singer still did not have all of the footage that he wanted, and refused to stop filming in spite of the bonding company's threat to shut down the production.

 In the scene in which the crew meets Redfoot after the botched drug deal, Redfoot flicks his cigarette at McManus' face.
 The scene was originally to have Redfoot flick the cigarette at McManus's chest, but the actor missed and hit Baldwin's face by accident.
 Baldwin's reaction is genuine.

 Despite enclosed practical locations and a short shooting schedule, cinematographer Newton Thomas Sigel "developed a way of shooting dialogue scenes with a combination of slow, creeping zooms and dolly moves that ended in tight close-ups," to add subtle energy to scenes.
 "This style combined dolly movement with "imperceptible zooms" so that you'd always have a sense of motion in a limited space."

 In December 2017, amid several sexual misconduct allegations against Spacey, Byrne said that, at one point during shooting, production was shut down for two days because Spacey made unwanted sexual advances toward a younger actor.
-Singer, who has himself been accused of sexual misconduct against minors, has denied that Spacey behaved inappropriately on the set of the film, however.
+Singer, who has himself been accused of sexual misconduct against minors, has denied that Spacey behaved inappropriately on the set of the film.
+However, Kevin Pollak, in a 2018 episode of his podcast Kevin Pollak's Chat Show, told another version of the story involving Spacey engaging in sexual acts with Singer's young French boyfriend with only several days left in the production, which disrupted filming and led to a bitter ruination of their relationship.

 Post-production

-During the editing phase, Singer thought that they had completed the film two weeks early, but woke up one morning and realized that they needed that time to put together a sequence that convinced the audience that Dean Keaton was Söze — and then do the same for Verbal Kint because the film did not have "the punch that Chris had written so beautifully."
+During the editing phase, Singer thought that they had completed the film two weeks early, but woke up one morning and realized that they needed that time to put together a sequence that convinced the audience that Dean Keaton was Söze—and then do the same for Verbal Kint because the film did not have "the punch that Chris had written so beautifully."
 According to Ottman, he assembled the footage as a montage but it still did not work until he added an overlapping voice-over montage featuring key dialogue from several characters and had it relate to the images.
 Early on, executives at Gramercy had problems pronouncing the name Keyser Söze and were worried that audiences would have the same problem.
 The studio decided to promote the character's name.
 Two weeks before the film debuted in theaters, "Who is Keyser Söze?" posters appeared at bus stops, and TV spots told people how to say the character's name.
-Despite these efforts, all the actors in the film consistently mispronounce his name as "Soze" instead of "Söze".

 Singer wanted the music for the boat heist to resemble Tchaikovsky's Piano Concerto No. 1.
 The ending's music was based on a k.d. lang song.